Sun Journey Rock Art

 The Ship and Heavenly Gates

-An interesting rock art ties the sun’s journey to the Heavenly Gates myth, a Sumerian concept, which assumes that there are gates in heaven serving as entry/exit for celestial objects such as the sun, moon, and other stars.
-The gates are in the shape of feet.
-Fig.4 describes the sun’s daily journey from sunrise to sunset which complements the night journey.
-The sun was transported by boat through the sky during the day, which was considered, in ancient times, as the upper ocean.
+An interesting rock art links the sun’s journey with the Sumerian concept of the Heavenly Gates myth, which postulates the existence of gates in the sky serving as entrances and exits for celestial bodies such as the sun, moon, and stars.
+These gates are shaped like feet.
+Figure 4 depicts the sun’s daily journey from sunrise to sunset, complementing its nighttime journey.
+During the day, the sun was believed to be transported through the sky in a boat, which was considered to be the upper ocean in ancient times.

 Fig.4.
 Sun’s journey and the Heavenly Gates, Negev Rock Art. (photo R. Yahel)

-The boat on the left image rises from the big gate connected by a line to the sun, the upper circle.
+The boat carrying the sun, on the left image, rises from the big gate (footprint) connected by a line to the sun, the upper circle.
 The sun then descends, connected by a line, into a smaller gate, or the sunset gate, on the right.
 In the right image, the twinship emerges from the upper gate full of sun rays as indicated by the thick line across the gate.
 It’s then descending to the left, on the side panel, toward the empty sunset gate at the bottom.

 Conclusion